 It’s winter.
 It’s cold.
 But at least you know your roof is cosy with all those inches of cushiony insulation keeping that expensive warm air from escaping into the wintery atmosphere, right?
 Great!
 Now how much outside air do you have coming in to the roof?
-Yes, wherever there is insulation, there has to be ventilation.
+Wherever there is insulation, there has to be ventilation.
 Ventilation provides balance.
 Ventilation prevents the insulation from suffocating the property, allowing it to breathe.
-There are many signs around a home that it may be suffocating and in the roof space it’s damp caused by condensation.

 In an unvented or under-ventilated roof space condensation will occur when the warm, moisture laden air meets the much colder surfaces of the roof such as felt and timbers.
 At this point the warm air is cooled below the dew point temperature resulting in water drops (condensation).
-Left untreated this water can start to rot timbers, and drip down saturating the insulation and your precious belongings.
+Left untreated this water can start to rot timbers, and drip down saturating the insulation and your stored items.

 Our tips for removing condensation from a roof space:

-- Check to see if the roof is ventilated.
+- First, check to see if the roof is ventilated.

 - If the roof doesn’t appear to have any ventilation at the soffit and/or eaves we highly recommend having some fitted.
 A roofing professional can advise you on exactly what ventilation will be required to bring your roof up to British Standard 5250.

-- If you think the insulation is blocking the vents it should be possible to create a new ventilation gap with the use of refurbishment ventilators such as our RV600, which are fitted from the inside.
+- If you think the insulation is blocking the vents it should be possible to create a new ventilation gap with the use of refurbishment ventilators which are fitted from the inside.

 - If the roof appears to have breathable membrane, still consider introducing ventilation.
 Here we suggest asking a roofing professional for advice.